Simple-XX/SimplePhysicsEngine/README.md

 # (SimplePhysicsEngine) dtk

-A deformable toolkit(dtk) used for deforamable physical simulation which is also caleed SimplePhysicsEngine.
-At first this repo is developed by dtk maintainer,  and currently this repo is maintained by SimpleXX community.
+SimplePhysicsEngine, as its name suggests, is a simple(at least for now) physics engine developed based on deformable toolkit(dtk) which is used for deformable physical simulation.
+At first this repo is developed by dtk maintainer, and currently this repo is maintained by Simple-XX community.
 - [(SimplePhysicsEngine) dtk](#simplephysicsengine-dtk)
   - [Dependencies](#dependencies)
     - [Boost](#boost)